dyerc/craft-flux/docs/troubleshooting.md

 # Troubleshooting

 If you've ever used AWS, you know how complex it can become.
 Flux aims to help as much as possible, however with so many settings, permissions and account variations, sometimes things won't go according to plan.
-If you experience issue, below are things you can do to investigate and find a solution yourself, or to get more information for when you [submit an issue](https://github.com/dyerc/craft-flux/issues/new/choose).
+If you experience an issue, below are things you can do to investigate and find a solution yourself, or to get more information for when you [submit an issue](https://github.com/dyerc/craft-flux/issues/new/choose).
+Alternatively, please feel free to [email me](https://cdyer.co.uk/contact) and I will be pleased to help.

 ## Check the status